Brasil-Rental-Karts/brk-backend/src/migrations/README.md

 ## Existing Migrations

-### Initial Migration (1744490423748-InitialMigration.ts)
+### Simplified Schema Migration (1689087654321-SimplifiedSchema.ts)

-This is the initial migration that creates all the entity tables in the database:
+This is the migration that creates the tables for our simplified schema:

-- Users, Pilots, Administrators, Organizers
-- Clubs, Championship, Season, Categories
-- Venues, Karting_Tracks, Fleet
-- Stages, Heats, Results
-- Penalties, Appeals
-- Many-to-many relationship tables (Club_Organizers, Season_Categories, Pilot_Categories, Track_Administrators)

-It sets up the entire database schema including foreign key relationships between tables.
+- Users - Stores user information including roles (Member or Administrator)
+- Clubs - Stores club information

+The migration also creates necessary PostgreSQL extensions (uuid-ossp) and enum types.

 ## How to Apply Migrations in Production